Neoteny: In other animals

 Two environments which favor neoteny are high altitudes and cool temperatures, because neotenous individuals have more fitness than individuals which metamorphose into an adult form.
 The energy required for metamorphosis detracts from individual fitness, and neotenous individuals can utilize available resources more easily.
 This trend is seen in a comparison of salamander species at lower and higher altitudes; in a cool, high-altitude environment, neotenous individuals survive more and are more fecund than those which metamorphose into adult form.
 Insects in cooler environments tend to exhibit neoteny in flight because wings have a high surface area and lose heat quickly; it is disadvantageous for insects to metamorphose into adults.

 Many species of salamander, and amphibians in general, exhibit environmental neoteny.
-Axolotl and olm are salamander species which retain their juvenile aquatic form throughout adulthood, examples of full neoteny.
+Axolotl and olm are perennibranchiate salamander species which retain their juvenile aquatic form throughout adulthood, examples of full neoteny.
 Gills are a common juvenile characteristic in amphibians which are kept after maturation; examples are the tiger salamander and rough-skinned newt, both of which retain gills into adulthood.

 Bonobos share many physical characteristics with humans, including neotenous skulls.
 The shape of their skull does not change into adulthood (only increasing in size), due to sexual dimorphism and an evolutionary change in the timing of development.
-Juveniles became sexually mature before their bodies had fully developed as adults and, due to a selective advantage, the skull's neotenic structure remained.

 In some groups, such as the insect families Gerridae, Delphacidae and Carabidae, energy costs result in neoteny; many species in these families have small, neotenous wings or none at all.
 Some cricket species shed their wings in adulthood; in the genus Ozopemon, males (thought to be the first example of neoteny in beetles) are significantly smaller than females due to inbreeding.
 In the termite Kalotermes flavicollis, neoteny is seen in molting females.

 In other species, such as the northwestern salamander (Ambystoma gracile), environmental conditions – high altitude, in this case – cause neoteny.
 Neoteny is also found in a few species of the crustacean family Ischnomesidae, which live in deep ocean water.